sethstone/commandbox-cicd-templates/templates/aws-fargate/README.md

     git remote add origin ssh://<SSHKEYID>@git-codecommit.<REGION>.amazonaws.com/v1/repos/<REPONAME>
     ```

-    Note: Look in IAM for your user's SSH Key.
+    Note: Look in IAM for your user's SSH Key Id.
 Your user will need access to push to the given repository.

 7. Create a commit and push to CodeCommit